-How do I copy a web page link?
+How to copy a web page link or URL

-Duplicating the linking address (URL) of the web page you are currently on can be achieved by highlighting and copying the text in the address bar, and then pasting it into another program.
+Duplicating the linking address (URL) of the web page you are currently on can be achieved by highlighting and copying the text in the address bar, and then pasting it into another program (e.g. e-mail).
 Below are other ways to go about this process.

 Copying an address using a keyboard and mouse

-- Highlight the address by moving your mouse cursor over the address bar the pressing the left mouse button once; or simply pressing F6.
+- Highlight the address by moving your mouse cursor over the address bar the pressing the left mouse button once; or press F6.

 - After the address has been highlighted, press Ctrl + C on the keyboard to copy it.